Last Revised: August 25, 2023

 The labeling of containers in a laboratory is specified by the OSHA laboratory standard, 1910.1450.
 Manufacturer chemical labels must still contain the elements listed above and must not be removed or defaced.
 If chemicals are transferred to a secondary container in lab, the new container must have the chemical name (chemical formulas are not appropriate) and, if possible, the physical or health hazard in words or symbols.
 Safety data sheets (SDS) for the chemicals must be available to the laboratory employees.

 If an employee transfers hazardous chemicals from a labeled container to a portable container that is only intended for immediate use by the employee who performs the transfer, no labels are required for the portable container.
+For more information, see the "Researcher-Created Labels" section under heading Section IV: Chemical Container Labeling in Penn's Chemical Hygiene Plan.

 Each employee working with or potentially exposed to hazardous chemicals must receive initial training on the Hazard Communication Standard and the safe use of these chemicals.
 The training will emphasize the following: